dherkova/GTE-Challenge/MATLAB/README.md

   * **firings.N** vector containing the nodes associated to the spike events.

-## Installation and Usage
+## Installation and mini-tutorial
 1. Download the zip within the [GTE-Challenge repository] (https://github.com/dherkova/GTE-Challenge/archive/master.zip)
 2. Load the file called `reconstruction.m` located in the MATLAB folder.
 3. Change the folders in the first cell to match yours.
 4. Run it cell by cell to understand what is going on.
 The PDF calculation can be quite slow (currently 3min for 50 nodes in a modern PC, and it scales ~O(N^2).
 To obtain good reconstruction speeds one should use the C code from the [te-causality package] (https://github.com/olavolav/te-causality).

+## HOWTO for the Challenge
+1. Load the script `challengeGeneration.m`.
+This script creates the files that will be used by the challenge participants based on the NEST and network files provided by Olav.
+2. Load the script `challengeExample.m`.
+This script is an example of a Challenge submission, it uses only the files generated in the previous script and produces a matrix with scores as output.
+3. Load the script `challengeValidation.m`.
+This script compares the scoring matrix with the true topology through the ROC curve.
+The AUC and the TPR at 10% are the main observables to be checke in the challenge.
+(AUC = 1 perfect reconstruction, 0.5 completely random).

 ## Included Scripts
 Every script is fully documented, look inside the file.